 Other than being the name of a future episode of MST3K (Show 307), “daddy-o” is a bit of beatnik slang from the 1950s, equivalent to “dude.”

 This is like the Stephen King book Children of the Dirt.

 Stephen King is a horror novelist known for works like The Shining, Salem’s Lot, Christine, and The Stand.
 “Children of the Corn” is a 1977 short story by King about a small Nebraska town taken over and terrorized by a cult of children who worship “He Who Walks Behind the Rows.”
 In 1984, it was made into a movie starring Linda Hamilton.
 That original film was followed by more than a half-dozen sequels.

-Don’t ever play chicken with cop cars.
-You’ll never win.
+Don’t ever play chicken with two cop cars.
+You can't win.